-The Department of Mathematics at the University of Surrey, is inviting applications for PhD positions in the Dynamical Systems and PDEs research group.
+The School of Mathematics and Physics at the University of Surrey, is inviting applications for PhD positions in the Dynamical Systems and Partial Differential Equations Group.

-The group's work is essential in the underpinning of the research in more applied areas carried out by other groups in the Department (the Biosystems and the Fluids, Meteorology and Symmetry group), and the group enjoys collaborative relationships with universities around the world in locations such as Brazil, Argentina, the United States, Italy and South Korea.
+The Dynamical Systems and Partial Differential Equations Group's work is essential in the underpinning of the research in more applied areas carried out by other groups in the School (the Biosystems and the Nonlinear Waves and Geometric Fluid Dynamics Group), and enjoys collaborative relationships with universities around the world in locations such as Brazil, Argentina, the United States, Italy and South Korea.